blurrycontour/zuul-gerrit/doc/source/admin/tenants.rst

       This allows an administrator to configure a default base job to implement local policies such as node setup and artifact publishing.

+   .. attr:: allowed-labels
+      :default: all connections

+      The list of labels regexp a tenant can use in job's nodeset.
+When set, this setting can be used to restrict what labels a tenant can use.
+      Without this setting, the tenant can use any labels.